dtcenter/ufs-case-studies/docs/source/2019Lorenzo.rst

 ......................

 The physics compset of GFS.v16beta shows improvements in simulating the tracks of hurricane Lorenzo compared with MRW_GFSv15p2.
 This is related to its better handling of the subtropical high location over the N. Atl.
 Ocean.
 However, the MRW_GFSv16beta does not show improvements in capturing the maximum wind speed and minimum surface pressure at the vortex center.
 In GFS.v.16.10, the right-of-track bias of hurricane Lorenzo over the N. Atl.
 Ocean still exists.
 The misrepresentation of the position and/or strength of the subtropical ridge is a key element to explain Lorenzo's early recurvature.
+Hurricane track from SRW_RRFSv1alpha is closer to the Best Track compared to SRW_GFSv15p2 and MRW_GFSv15p2.
+They all do not capture the hurrican intensities.

 **References**